Kate Martin attends WNBA draft to support Caitlin Clark, gets drafted by Las Vegas in second round

 Martin was among the 1,000 fans who were inside the Brooklyn Academy of Music, seated next to her former Iowa teammates Gabbie Marshall and Jada Gyamfi.
 As she heard her name called, she hugged Hawkeyes assistant coach Jan Jensen.

 “I’m super excited for the opportunity.
-I have a really good work ethic,” Martin said.
+I have a really good work ethic,” she added.

 She helped Iowa reach the NCAA title game for the second straight season and finished her career with 1,299 points, 756 rebounds and 473 assists.